ktor-doc-jp/ktor-doc-jp/servers/configuration.md

 {: #command-line}

 When using [`commandLineEnvironment`](https://github.com/ktorio/ktor/blob/master/ktor-server/ktor-server-host-common/src/io/ktor/server/engine/CommandLine.kt)
-(any `DevelopmentEngine` main) there are several switches and configuration parameters you can use to configure your application module.
+(any `EngineMain` main) there are several switches and configuration parameters you can use to configure your application module.

 If you start the application from the command line with `-config anotherfile.conf`, it will